jonhdo89/EE-P-596-Classifying-Images-of-Synapses/README.md

 # Expected Output

 After you run demo2d.ipynb, you should see the testing accuracy listed, the example true vs predicted images, and then the confusion matrix + metrics.
-There are no outputs to the results folder.
+There are no outputs to the results folder since all the results are within the demo notebook.

 # Pre-trained Model Link: